-Shaping your fiddle leaf fig is a lot like sculpting a masterpiece, you will want to have a vision of your end goal in mind before you begin.
+Shaping your fiddle leaf fig is a lot like sculpting a masterpiece; you will want to have a vision of your end goal in mind before you begin.
 Be careful to think before you cut, as you cannot undo a severed branch.
-I find it’s helpful to mark all of the branches you’d like to remove with colored tape or a post-it note before you start to make sure the leftover foliage looks balanced.
+I find it’s helpful to mark all the branches you’d like to remove with colored tape or a Post-it note before you start, which helps make sure the leftover foliage looks balanced.
 Go slowly at first, and never remove more than 10% of your plant at once to reduce the risk of shock.

 Decide on Your Ideal Shape

 There are two general shapes of fiddle leaf fig plants: a bush shape and a tree shape.
 Smaller plants tend to be bushier, and larger plants tend to be more tree-shaped.
 As your small plant grows, you may want to begin to shape it into a tree.
 Decide if you’re trying to prune your plant toward a proper tree shape or keep it as a compact bush shape.

 Assess the overall health of each branch and group of leaves so that you can plan to remove the least healthy areas of your plant first.
 If there are leaves with brown spots or branches with smaller leaf growth, mark those areas for removal.

 Remove Crossing Branches

 If you have tightly crowded branches, you’ll want to remove some areas to provide improved airflow and reduce crowding.
 Any branches that touch each other should be addressed, as well as leaves that are impeding each other’s growth.